N.U.in and Northeastern’s Curriculum

 First, please take a look at the Northeastern academic catalog to review requirements of your major, including elective space, and note which NUpath requirements are not fulfilled by major courses.
 Then, look through the available courses at the N.U.in locations compatible with your major and identify class options at each location that would fulfill degree requirements for you while avoiding redundant coursework.
 You can compare your potential course selections for each of your eligible locations, taking the advanced credit you have earned or are expecting into account, to see which N.U.in program location offers the fall classes that appeal to you most.

-Q. Is the N.U.in program pass/fail?
+Q. Is The N.U.in program pass/fail?

-A. No. You will earn letter grades for the courses you take on the N.U.in program.
+A. No. You will earn letter grades for the courses you take on The N.U.in program.
 Your N.U.in courses and grades will appear on your Northeastern transcript and be included in your GPA.

 Course Selection and Registration